Killer Bikini Vampire Girls - (KBVG).

 A test of how it will look, back-lit in a doorway, note the detail is partly lost especially around the hand, improving the realism.

-The skeleton was "skinned" with paper to make it appear solid and substantial.
+The skeleton was "skinned" with black paper to make it appear solid and substantial.
 The idea was, it would burn very quickly showing a charred skeleton beneath, I drew up a rough storyboard of the idea.
 The strong backlighting and some post processing tricks would help conceal the cruder details.

 Since then, there's been a few nibbles of interest from local film makers, but nothing confirmed as is the nature of low-budget film making.
 In the meantime, I'm aiming to make my stuff better known around the Perth scene and see if I can get things rolling.